Epic Systems wins $940 mln U.S. jury verdict in Tata trade secret case

-Epic first sued Tata in 2014 with allegations that it illicitly downloaded documentation for software it had been hired to help install at Kaiser Foundation Hospitals, accusing the Indian company of “brazenly stealing” confidential information and trade secrets in order to help its competing healthcare software provider, Med Mantra, according to court documents.
-It filed an amended complaint in 2015.
+Epic sued Tata in 2015 with allegations that it illicitly downloading software it had been hired to help install at Kaiser Foundation Hospitals, accusing the Indian company of “brazenly stealing” confidential information and trade secrets in order to help its competing healthcare software provider, Med Mantra, according to court documents.

 The jury in federal court in Wisconsin on Friday found in Epic’s favor on seven claims including breach of contract, misappropriation of trade secrets, unfair competition and unfair enrichment.
 It awarded $240 million in compensatory damages and $700 million in punitive damages, court documents said.